Home » FfL Articles » Food & Nutrition » Meal Planning & Prep » How to Have A Stress-Free Real Food Thanksgiving (With All the Fixings)

 • Go grocery shopping and buy all the non-perishable items on your list.

 • If you’re making homemade pie crust, roll it out, place it in your pie plate and freeze it until next week.
-You can also prepare and freeze any freezer-friendly appetizers or side dishes, such as bread balls or corn muffins.
+You can also prepare and freeze any freezer-friendly appetizers or side dishes, such as bread balls or corn bread.

-The weekend before Thanksgiving
+The Weekend Before Thanksgiving

 • Finalize your grocery shopping list.

-Depending on how large your turkey is (a larger turkey may take longer to thaw), thaw it in the fridge.
+• Depending on how large your turkey is (a larger turkey may take longer to thaw), thaw it in the fridge.
 Don’t forget to put it in a large pan or on a plate, that way refrigerator cleanup doesn’t get added to the list.

-Monday or Tuesday before Thanksgiving
+Monday or Tuesday Before Thanksgiving

 Many of us will be working the week of Thanksgiving.
 Don’t stress, shoot for a little prep time each evening.